 It brought her confirmation of her newly established status of a high jump star – she had cleared 2 metres for the first time only two weeks earlier.
-It brought her promise – as the national championships was just a prelude to the more remarkable event to be held in this very spot – the World Indoors Sopot 2014.
-And finally it brought her the pleasure of being admired in her own country.
+It brought her promise – as the national championships was just a prelude to the more remarkable event to be held in this very spot – the World Indoor Championships Sopot 2014.
+And finally, it brought her the pleasure of being admired in her own country.
 A multiple national champion, Kamila for the first time was able to enjoy her title together with the sports fans as the event was set in an unusual scene.

 “So far we competed in the training centre of Spała, which isn’t a very spectacular venue, deep in the forest with very few spectators.
 At the end of the event, when they decorated us with medals, the only ones to applaud were janitors and cleaners,” Kamila joked.
-“Here in Sopot the ambiance was unbelievable.
+“Here in Sopot the atmosphere was unbelievable.
 And the results speak for themselves.
 I’m so happy and excited with what I achieved that I’m not able to even think of where it can lead me in the World Indoors,” she admitted.

 It may be hard to imagine, but just around 20 months earlier Kamila Lićwinko, a 26 year old underachiever at the time, very seriously considered retirement.
 It was as if right before her career went rocketing up it came to a complete standstill.
 But let’s start from the beginning.

-Her parents saw the potential and signed her in to train with Eugeniusz Bedeniczuk, the former triple jumper, the Olympic finalist from Barcelona 1992 who led the group in Kamila’s native town Bielsk Podlaski.
-Kamila attended practice three times a week but as committed an athlete as she was, two other days of the week she trained for volleyball.
+Her parents saw the potential and signed her in to train with Eugeniusz Bedeniczuk, the former triple jumper, the Olympic finalist from Barcelona 1992, who led the group in Kamila’s native town Bielsk Podlaski.
+Kamila attended practice three times a week but as committed an athlete as she was, on the two other days of the week she trained for volleyball.
 It took her three years to make her choice.

 “Finally, my love of high jump prevailed and I staked my future on it.
 I went to an athletic high school specialising in track and field,” Kamila recalls.
 This decision required her to move to the bigger city of Białystok by herself at the age of 15.
 The promising young athlete took it quite well but her career didn’t blossom as beautifully as one might have expected.